CharlesWiltgen/how-to-podcast/editing.md

 ## Tools

-**[Audacity](http://www.audacityteam.org/)** is the most popular free choice by a long shot.
+**[Audacity](http://www.audacityteam.org/)** is very popular, primarily because it’s free.
 It’s an old-style "destructive" audio editor, and so teaches habits that users will have to overcome.
 It's best to upgrade from Audacity to a modern, non-destructive editor as quickly as is practical. (macOS/Win/Linux)

 **[Adobe Audition](http://www.adobe.com/products/audition.html)** is great.
 It's main drawback is Adobe's rental-only pricing model ($20/month), which kinda sucks unless you need Adobe CC anyway. (macOS/Win)